Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 Sentential logic abandoned the concept of the existential import of propositions.[^arg-10] Its logical primitive is a sentence, which exhibits but a grouping together of symbols which in their general characteristics represent but empirical entities.
 Only by being brought into relation with other physical objects, facts, do these sentences acquire meaning.
 Since a determination of truth and falsity obviously does not precede every statement, sentential logic was forced to invoke another predicate of propositions, truth-weight.
 This, however, is a purely psychological relation.

 But even this theory stumbled on the problem of just what constituted a fact and on the difficulty of reconciling truth-value and weight.
 Russell, in his later writings, and Prof. Scheffer, have achieved a formulation which attempts to give the greatest possibility of determining the essence of meaning.[^arg-11] Statements become replies to pure hypotheses which, moreover have to be endorsed by the proper criterion.
-The statement "Scott is the author of Waverly" is the affirmative answer, empirically endorsed, to the questions:
+The statement "Scott is the author of Waverley" is the affirmative answer, empirically endorsed, to the questions:

-Did at least one men write Waverly?
+Did at least one men write Waverley?
-Did only one Man write Waverly?
+Did only one Man write Waverley?
 Was this man Scott?

 The range of meaningful propositions is, however, not exhausted by the empirical realm.
 Proper criteria can be obtained for value theorems or esthetic judgments.
 This theory recognizes the variability of metaphysical assumptions as a condition of meaning.
 Meaning becomes the function of three factors: the logical expressed in the most precise formulation of the hypothesis, the psychological inherent in the act of judging, the philosophical expressed in the endorsement.
 Universality depends on the consensus which this ascription of meaning enjoys and not in the first instance on its empirical verifiability.